alecthomas/kong/README.md

 1. Use `ConfigureHelp(HelpOptions)` to configure how help is formatted (see [HelpOptions](https://godoc.org/github.com/alecthomas/kong#HelpOptions) for details).
 2. Custom help can be wired into Kong via the `Help(HelpFunc)` option.
 The `HelpFunc` is passed a `Context`, which contains the parsed context for the current command-line.
 See the implementation of `PrintHelp` for an example.
+3. Use `HelpFormatter(HelpValueFormatter)` if you want to just customize the help text that is accompanied by flags and arguments.

 <a id="markdown-bind---bind-values-for-callback-hooks-and-run-methods" name="bind---bind-values-for-callback-hooks-and-run-methods"></a>
 ### `Bind(...)` - bind values for callback hooks and Run() methods